Inefficacio-us/inefficacio-us.github.io/_project/inefficacio-us.md

 # The Content
 ### The blog:
 Stupid shit I think about, as I think about it.
 Things I find, as I find them.
-In-depth dives to particularly noteworthy topics or difficult-to-grasp concepts.
+Deep dives into particularly noteworthy topics or difficult-to-grasp concepts.

 ### The Projects:
 Probably just cleaned-up working notes, reference material, design concepts, and